 - Place your Hoya Chelsea in a bright filtered light for the best growth and foliage health.
 East-facing windows tend to make excellent spots.

-- If your Hoya Chelsea is a bit dim and gloomy, consider relocating it to a brighter location or using an LED grow light as a sun substitute.
+- If your Hoya Chelsea is a bit dim and gloomy, consider relocating it to a brighter location or using a full-spectrum LED grow light as a sun substitute.

 - Avoid putting your Hoya Chelsea in direct sunlight, like the morning or afternoon sun, as it may lead to leaf burn and pesky pests.
 If your beautiful plant is sunbathing too much, relocate it or use a sheer curtain as a diffuser.